 Field Checking of QSL Cards

 QSL cards for new DXCC awards and endorsements may be checked by an approved DXCC Card Checker.
-This program applies to any DXCC award for an individual or station, except those specifically excluded.
+This program applies to any DXCC award for an individual or station.
+Awards available can be found in Section I: Basic Rules, Rule 1.

 1) Entities Eligible for Field Checking: